AlkaMotors/AM32-MultiRotor-ESC-firmware/README.md

 Etiquette: Don't ask to ask and please wait around long enough for a reply - sometimes people are out flying, asleep or at work and can't answer immediately.

 ## Sponsors
-The AM32 project would not have made this far without help from the following sponsors Holmes Hobbies - https://holmeshobbies.com/ - The project would not be where it is today without the support of HH.
+The AM32 project would not have made this far without help from the following sponsors:

+Holmes Hobbies - https://holmeshobbies.com/ - The project would not be where it is today without the support of HH.
 Check out the Crawlmaster V2 for the best am32 experience!

 Quaternium - https://www.quaternium.com/ - Firmware development support and hardware donations

-Airbot - Many hardware donations\
+Airbot - Many hardware donations

-NeutronRC - For hardware, am32 promotion and schematics \
+NeutronRC - For hardware, am32 promotion and schematics

 Aikon - Hardware donations and schematics\
 Skystars  - For hardware and taking a chance on the first commercial am32 esc's\